-Recognizes a woman under the age of 35 who has made a difference in her organization, field or industry, exhibiting undeniable promise.
+This award recognizes women under the age of 35 who have made a difference in their organization, field, or industry and exhibit undeniable promise.

 Media and Issues Management, B.C.